remzi-arpacidusseau/ostep-projects/INSTALL-xv6.md

 TOOLPREFIX = i386-elf-
 ```

-This will all you to type the following simpler `make` command:
+This will allow you to type the following simpler `make` command:

 ```sh
 prompt> make qemu-nox